neuroidss/FreeEEG32-beta/SetupGuides/FreeEEG32_Flashing_via_AC6_w_STM32F103_BluePill.md

 ![1.11](images/1.11.png)

-To read the output you must use something like putty, with baud rate 921600.
+To read the output you must use something like putty, with baud rate 921600 (115200 with the Windows fix).
 On Ubuntu the device will be at /dev/ttyACM0 when plugged via MicroUSB.

 Alternatively, you can test the output using a USB-UART converter on the UART pins (see diagram above), wired up like so: